Limych/ha-average/README.md

 ## Breaking changes

+* Since version 2.0.0 the mechanism for specifying the unique ID of sensors has been changed.
+To prevent duplicate sensors from being created, add option `unique_id: __legacy__` to the settings of already available sensors.
+For more information, see below.
 * Since version 1.3.0 the default sensor name is “Average” instead of “Average Temperature”

 ## Known Limitations and Issues